 Our global team provides cross-border and domestic advice to clients on public procurement and competitive tendering rules, in a contentious and non-contentious context.

-Our broad experience means we are well-placed to advise across the full spectrum of procurement law issues.
-Much of our work involves advice on non-contentious matters, such as the procurement of major projects and contracts in a range of sectors including aviation, consumer products, defence, energy, infrastructure, pharma, real estate, transport and information technology.
+Our broad experience means that we are well-placed to advise across the full spectrum of procurement law issues.
+Much of our work involves advice on non-contentious matters, such as the procurement of major projects and contracts in a range of sectors including aviation, defence, energy, infrastructure, pharma, real estate, transport and information technology.
 We advise our clients on all stages of the procurement process, from initial design through to contract award and performance.

 High Speed Two (HS2) Limited

 Advising on various procurement procedures for the major project to construct the High Speed 2 railway line in England, including the award processes for the contracts for enabling works, main civil works, station design services and rolling stock, and in court proceedings to defend a substantial claim brought by a disappointed bidder relating to the rolling stock procurement

 Acting for Stagecoach as a claimant in proceedings before the Technology and Construction Court arising out of the highly-publicised decisions of the Secretary of State for Transport to disqualify Stagecoach from the East Midlands rail franchise competition and the South Eastern rail franchise competition

 Advising on the EU procurement and State aid aspects of EDF's plans to build four new nuclear power plants in the United Kingdom, including Hinkley Point C and Sizewell C